OpenTermsArchive/contrib-versions/Zoosk/Privacy Policy.md

 Please Contact us if you need details about the specific legal basis we are relying on to process your personal data where more than one legal basis has been set out in the table below.

-Purpose/Activity Type of data Lawful basis for processing including basis of legitimate interest To register you as a new member (a) Profile Data, such as name, age, sexual orientation, marital status, number of children, and location
+Purpose/ActivityType of dataLawful basis for processing including basis of legitimate interestTo register you as a new member(a) Profile Data, such as name, age, sexual orientation, marital status, number of children, and location

 (b) Contact Data such as email address, phone number, or social media user account, as limited by your privacy settings